 Each year hundreds of people take to the water on a narrowboat holiday for the first time.
-But where is the best place to go if you're a boating beginner?
-Read our guide for some inspiration.
+But where's the best place to go if you're a boating beginner?
+Read on for some inspiration.

 First of all, rest-assured that your hire boat operator will take you through all of the basics before you set off.
 As for location, we have so many beautiful places on our canal and river network that the sky is your limit.

 Here are some ideas for narrowboat holidays that should give novice boaters a great introduction to life afloat.
 This article first appeared in the Drifters blog and is reproduced with their kind permission.
 Drifters have hire boat bases at each of these locations.

 The beautiful Monmouthshire & Breccon Canal runs through the Brecon Beacons National Park, meandering from 35 miles from Brecon to the Pontymoile Basin.
 This quiet waterway, with very few locks is nice and easy for beginners and offers holidaymakers incredible mountain views and some of the darkest night skies in Britain.

 A sedate journey along the 22 mile-long lock-free Ashby Canal is perfect for narrowboat holiday novices.
 Boaters can amble quietly along past the historic market town of Market Bosworth and the site of the Battle of Bosworth, where in 1485 Richard III lost his crown to Henry Tudor.

 With no locks between Tardebigge on the Worcester & Birmingham Canal near Bromsgrove, and City Centre moorings at Gas Street Basin, just a stone’s throw from Brindley Place, a trip to Birmingham is great for newcomers.
 It takes five hours to reach Gas Street Basin, passing through four tunnels along the way and past popular waterside pubs, like the Hopwood House at Hopwood.